flow-state-15/flow-state-15/README.md

-### Bruh, I make pixels move with magic words from incoherent languges.
+### Bruh, I make pixels move with magic words from cool but incoherent languges.
+Collector of Obscure Links and Quirky Random Knowledge (QRK&trade;).
 The Force is strong with this one.
-Collector of Obscure Links and Quirky Random Knowledge(QRK&trade;).
-Ask me anything.

 <p>
 <!-- languages -->